UK-Export-Finance/dtfs2/README.md

  * `set_mulesoft_api_key.sh`
  * `set_session_secrets.sh`

+These scripts are not and should not be stored in the repo.
+All of these scripts need to be shared privately when a new engineer starts on the codebase.

-The list of variables can be seen in the environment build workdlows under [`.github/workflows`](.github/workflows)
+The list of variables can be seen in the environment build workflows under [`.github/workflows`](.github/workflows)

+### Updating secrets

+All secrets are listed in a private spreadsheet - this needs to be shared with new engineers and updated appropriately.

+To update secrets in the environments - i.e dev, test etc:

+* Download the spreadsheet as a CSV and place in this directory: `/secrets/github`
+* Run this script `/secrets/github/set_secrets.js`

+This will update all github secrets.

 ### Steps